The Revivify Manor Park Project – Phase II The new playground

 An ambitious vision

-You can view the full set of plans here – follow this link.manor park – landscape masterplan – Final DRAFT – low res
+You can view the full set of plans here – follow this link.Manor Park – Landscape Masterplans

 So we have a plan, what now?

-Well, the plan is there as an ‘ambition’ to be delivered over the next few years, in phases.
+The plan is there as an ‘ambition’ to be delivered over the next few years, in phases.
 So not to set your expectations too high, it isn’t going to happen overnight.
 And we need the support of the community to make it happen.
 This is YOUR park, it belongs to the local community.
-In the immediate term we are working on Phase 2 of the Revivify Manor Park Project.
-Phase 2 is for a new exciting playground.
+In the immediate term we are working on Phase 2 of the Revivify Manor Park Project – a plan to deliver the new playground.

 The above image shows the community hub element to the park.
-An older kids adventure play space to the right, a playful green, cafe and deck outside the hall, and an infants play space to the left.
+An older kids adventure play space to the left, a playful green, cafe and deck outside the hall, and an infants play space to the right.

-As we’ve discovered playgrounds don’t come cheap, but that’s not putting us off.
+We’ve discovered playgrounds that don’t come cheap, but that’s not putting us off.
 From the submitted quotes, this type of playground, one that makes Manor Park a strong draw for our local children and families, will cost £250-300,000.
-This figure also includes decommissioning the old playground, new equipment, installation, new surfacing and fences and seating.
+This figure includes decommissioning the old playground, new equipment, installation, new surfaces, fencing and seating.

-Firstly, Kingston Council have a budget of £140,000, and secondly; we’re waiting on a contribution of £50,000 from Fulham Football Club triggered by planning permission and start of construction of their new 1st team facilities at the old BBC sports ground.
+Firstly, Kingston Council have a budget of £140,000 already allocated, and secondly; we’re waiting on a contribution of £50,000 from Fulham Football Club triggered by planning permission and start of construction of their new 1st team facilities at the old BBC sports ground.
 So these two funding elements get us a long way to our £300,000 target.

 Crowdfund London – here we go again – £50,000

-We need to raise a further £110,000.
+We therefore need to raise a further £110,000.
 That’s where you come in.
 We will be kicking off a new crowdfund campaign with the GLA and Mayor of London in January as part of Crowdfund London.
-We’re going for the maximum we can have, which is £50,000.
-All the local community has to do is raise £12,500.
+We’re going for the maximum we can raise, which is £50,000.
+All the local community (including local businesses) has to do is raise £12,500.
 Once this is achieved the Mayor of London will top this up to £50,000.
-Together with Kingston Council we will then look at other grants and match-funding opportunities to make up the shortfall.
+Together with Kingston Council, we will then look at other grants and match-funding opportunities to make up the final shortfall.

 We need your help again.
 Drop us a line if you’d like to join the fundraising team email@example.com.
 When the campaign goes live in January we really need everyone to make a contribution regardless of size.
 It’s essential that we show we have broad community support.
 Fiona Sowell, one of our Friends Committee team will be leading this activity, as indeed she did with our last fundraising campaign.